In 2021, the world had seen unprecedented ransomware attacks on healthcare networks, colleges, and critical infrastructure.

 Ransomware isn’t just for businesses; it can also infect home users, resulting in a slew of problems, including:

-Payment of the ransom does not guarantee the release of the encrypted files; it just ensures that the malicious actors obtain the victim’s money and, in certain situations, their banking details.
+The ransom payment does not guarantee the release of the encrypted files; it just ensures that the malicious actors obtain the victim’s money and, in certain situations, their banking details.
 Furthermore, decrypting files does not imply that the malware infection has been eradicated.

-In almost every case, the attackers demand virtual currency in exchange for the ransomware attack to be stopped.
-Because Bitcoin is the most well-known virtual currency, it is frequently chosen by attackers.
+In almost every case, the attackers demand virtual currency for the ransomware attack to be stopped.
+Because Bitcoin is the most well-known virtual currency, attackers frequently choose it.

-It’s nearly impossible to reclaim money once it’s been paid because you can’t trace bitcoin back to its owner.
+Reclaiming money once it’s been paid is nearly impossible because you can’t trace bitcoin back to its owner.